blue-jay/blue-jay.github.io.hugo/content/jay/index.md

 **Jay** uses the brilliant [github.com/alecthomas/kingpin](github.com/alecthomas/kingpin) package to manage the help documents, commands, subcommands, and arguments.
-It takes care of groundwork so we can focus on the actual tasks.
+It takes care of groundwork so it can focus on the actual tasks.

 If you ever want to see the help documents for a command or subcommand, add `-h` or `--help` to the end and the help documentation should be able to assist.